julioolivares/unified-types-declarator/README.md

 1.  **Set up your configuration:** Adjust your tsconfig.declaration.json or another config file to include all necessary model files.

-2.  **Generate types:** Use the default or a specified configuration file to run the generator.
+2.  **Generate types:** Use the default or a specified configuration file to run the declarator.

 3.  **Integrate the types:** Include the output file in your project for improved type checking.
-    Here is a simple tsconfig example that the generator could use:
+    Here is a simple tsconfig example that the declarator could use:

 ```json
 {